DefinitelyTyped/tsd/docs/INFO.md

 * Using full commit-trees is undesirable as DefinitelyTyped has many commits and many files.
 * A commit + tree listing files is not necessary the commit that changed that specific file (it requires a more specific query).

+Solution:

+* Use Github API only where necessary (index, history etc)
+* Get definition files from Github RAW
+* Cache Github API calls in a transparent, system wide cache
+* It is possible to calculate a blob's sha1 hash from the [file content](http://stackoverflow.com/questions/552659/assigning-git-sha1s-without-git)

-This sub-optimal but workable as the RAW api is not rate-limited: cache misses on identical blobs due to file name addressing on fast changing commit-sha's will only hurt bandwidth.
+This commit-sha based approach is sub-optimal but workable as the RAW api is not rate-limited: cache misses on identical blobs due to file name addressing on fast changing commit-sha's will only hurt bandwidth.

 ## Model

-Most classes and methods have a small comment hinting their use.
+Most classes and methods have a small comment at the start of the declaration hinting their use.

 Depends heavily on Promise's for async operation (using the excellent [kriskowal/q](https://github.com/kriskowal/q) and [kriskowal/q-io](https://github.com/kriskowal/q-io).